junxit/us-congress-bills-117/metadata.md

 - 2021-12-13 — Placed on the Union Calendar, Calendar No. 156.
 - 2021-12-13 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 117-215.
 - 2021-12-13 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 117-215.
+- 2021-12-14 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2021-12-14 — Considered as unfinished business. (consideration: CR H7815-7816)
+- 2021-12-14 — Considered under the provisions of rule H. Res.
+849. (consideration: CR H7794-7803)
+- 2021-12-14 — DEBATE - The House continued with further debate on H.R.
+5665.
+- 2021-12-14 — DEBATE - The House continued with further debate on H.R.
+5665.
+- 2021-12-14 — DEBATE - The House proceeded with one hour of debate on H.R.
+5665.
+- 2021-12-14 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2021-12-14 — House amendment offered
+- 2021-12-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-12-14 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2021-12-14 — On passage Passed by the Yeas and Nays: 219 - 212 (Roll no. 448). (text: CR H7815-7816)
+- 2021-12-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+5665, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mr. McCaul demaneded the yeas and nays and the Chair postponed further proceedings on passage until a time to be announced.
+- 2021-12-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 219 - 212 (Roll no. 448).(text: CR H7815-7816)
+- 2021-12-14 — Rule H. Res.
+849 passed House.
+(CR H7665-7666)
+- 2021-12-14 — Rule provides for consideration of H.R.
+5665 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2021-12-14 — Rules Committee Resolution H. Res.
+849 Reported to House.
+Rule provides for consideration of H.R.
+5665 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2021-12-14 — The previous question was ordered pursuant to the rule.
+- 2021-12-14 — WORDS TAKEN DOWN - During the course of debate, exception was taken to certain words used and a demand was made to have the words taken down.
+After review, the Chair ruled that the words were in violation of the spirit of debate.